Xetibo/ReSet-Doc/sections/Prelude.typ

 If this was a regular function in C, then the expectation would be 25 as the result, 5 \* (2 + 3).
-However, with C macros, the token x is not used as an actual token, instead it is just text, so the result is: 5 \* 2 + 3.
+However, with C macros, the token x is not used as an actual token, instead, it is just text, so the result is: 5 \* 2 + 3.
 Without the parenthesis, the expectation of the result changes from 25 to 13.
-Bugs like these are incredibly hard to debug as it happens at compile time.
+Bugs like these are incredibly hard to debug as they happen at compile time.

 For comparison, the same macro in Rust in @rustmacro results in the expected 25.